oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 ![Docker memory settings](images/docker-memory.png)

-Go to the "Kubernetes" tab and click on the option to enable Kuberentes:
+Go to the "Kubernetes" tab and click on the option to enable Kubernetes:

 ![Enable Kubernetes setting](images/docker-enable-k8s.png)

-**Note** If you are behind an HTTP proxy you should also go to the "Proxies" tab and add your proxy details in there.
+**Note** If you are behind an HTTP proxy, then you should also go to the "Proxies" tab and enter your proxy details.

 Docker will download the Kuberentes components and start them up for you.
 When it is done, you will see the Kubernetes status go to green/running in the menu:

 ![Kubernetes running](images/docker-k8s-running.png)

-If you have used `kubectl` on your Mac before, you will have to make sure it is pointing to the right cluster and context.
+If you have previously used `kubectl` on your Mac, then you must make sure it is pointing to the correct cluster and context.

 ```
 $ kubectl config get-contexts
 CURRENT   NAME                          CLUSTER                      AUTHINFO             NAMESPACE
 *         docker-for-desktop            docker-for-desktop-cluster   docker-for-desktop
           kubernetes-admin@kubernetes   kubernetes                   kubernetes-admin
 $ kubectl config use-context docker-for-desktop
 Switched to context "docker-for-desktop".
 $ kubectl config get-clusters